Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity Based on Generalized Multiple Fourier Series Converging in the Mean: Theorem on Expansion of Iterated Ito Stochastic Integrals of Arbitrary Multiplicity

 where

-means the sum according to all possible permutations $(t_1,\ldots,t_k).$ At the same time summation according to permutations $(t_1,\ldots,t_k)$ is performed in (\ref{pobeda}) only in the expression, which is enclosed in pa\-ren\-the\-ses, and the nonrandom function $\Phi(t_1,\ldots,t_k)$ is assumed to be continuous in the cor\-res\-pond\-ing domains of integration.
+means the sum with respect to all possible permutations $(t_1,\ldots,t_k).$ At the same time permutations $(t_1,\ldots,t_k)$ when summing are performed in (\ref{pobeda}) only in the expression, which is enclosed in pa\-ren\-the\-ses.
+Moreover, the nonrandom function $\Phi(t_1,\ldots,t_k)$ is assumed to be continuous in the cor\-res\-pond\-ing closed domains of integration.
+The case when the nonrandom function $\Phi(t_1,\ldots,t_k)$ is continuous in the open domains of integration and bounded at their boundaries is also possible.